Dataset-of-Ancient-Coins/Dataset-of-Gupta-Archer-Type-Coins-with-Annotations/README.md

   - Vainyagupta (3)
   - Vishnugupta (15)

-Total of 537 coins images
+Total of 536 coins images

-## Copyright informations
+## Copyright information
 Following auction houses has given permision to use these coins:
   - Marudhar Arts (188)
   - Coin India (78)